 As Australia is one of the highest countries at risk of allergy disorders, any event where food is on offer needs to be treated with caution.
-Summer can be a particularly testing time as group picnics and barbecues are popular social events.

 The most common allergies in Australia are food allergies related to egg, milk and peanuts, which means that whipping up tasty allergy-free food options can be tricky.

 However, if you suffer from allergies don’t feel left out yet, there are options available that can cater to your health requirements and taste delicious.

 One brand that has allergy sufferers at the forefront of their mind is Eskal, who have set out to banish the bland allergen-friendly foods that are most commonly found on the market.